skyeaaron/LogicMinimizer/README.md

 Notes:
 * The pyeda package containing the espresso minimization algorithm requires a C extension for python.
-    * An easy way to install this package without worrying about the extension is to download the wheel from Christoph Gohlke's website:
+    * An easy way to install this package on Windows without worrying about the extension is to download the wheel from Christoph Gohlke's website:
     * https://www.lfd.uci.edu/~gohlke/pythonlibs/
     * My version is Windows 32-bit, with python 3.7.
     * It needs to match the OS and python version.
 	* pip install pyeda-0.28.0-cp37-cp37m-win32.whl
+	* To install on Linux, download the egg from github and install
 * The other dependencies should be straightforward to install

 ## What does it do? ##
-Given a text file with a bunch of logic statements, it applies the espresso minimization algorithm to minimize each statement.
+Given a text file with a bunch of logic statements in the form "1 AND 2 OR 3", it applies the espresso minimization algorithm, as implemented by PyEDA, to minimize each statement.

-It returns a text file containing columns with the minimized form and a list of redundant variables (variables that are not present in the reduced statement).
+It returns a text file containing columns with a list of redundant variables (variables that are not present in the reduced statement) and a classification.

 There is no guarantee that the espresso algorithm returns the global minimum, but usually it does, and it is good enough for finding most redundancies.

+It might even be guaranteed that espresso produces an expression with no redundant variables--if anyone knows, please let me know--saaron at bwh dot harvard dot edu.

+## Warning ##
+Very large statements can cause a lot of memory to be used and may segfault because of an unknown problem with espresso.

+Big statements are thus run in a child process so that if the child process is killed, the parent process can continue.
+It is expected that some very large statements can not be minimized even with large amounts of memory.

+When running the minimizer on Windows, if a child process is killed, the Windows debugger may issue a pop-up.
+This requires the user to respond to the dialogue box in order for the script to continue.